masonbuilt/chef-repo/README.md

 If cookbooks haven't been uploaded to the chef server yet, do that with:

-`knife cookbook upload [cookbook name]` starting with "masonbuilt-cookbook" and working backwards through dependency hell from there.
+`knife cookbook upload [cookbook name]` starting with "masonbuilt-server" and working backwards through dependency hell from there.

 NOTE: Redis has been removed for now - for being a PITA.

+web.json doesn't work but it's probably going to be used for the server recipe